WennieM7/CI-Website/Consciousness Illumes/README.md

 # Consciousness Illumes
-Consciousness Illumes is a project which aims to unify explorations and observations of consciousness.
+Consciousness Illumes is a project which aims to unify research, explorations and observations of consciousness.
 The project is currently founded as a website, as it is intended to be accessible to a broad audience.

 Consciousness Illumes is built on the values of...